Kevinkimanzi/linux-for-devops/git-github/README.md

 The git checkout command is used to switch branches, whenever the work is to be started on a different branch.

-# Checkout an existing branch
+ Checkout an existing branch

-  git checkout <branch_name>
+  '''git checkout <branch_name>'''

-# Checkout and create a new branch with that name
+ Checkout and create a new branch with that name

-  git checkout -b <new_branch>
+  '''git checkout -b <new_branch>'''

 git merge